-How They Are Classified
+How Are Plants Classified?

-by Jay W. Sharp
+by Jay Sharp

 For centuries, biological scientists have worked to classify organisms in a way that would help clarify relationships among species through time and across different and constantly changing environments.
 In trying to delineate the order of the community of living things on earth, they have faced a mind-numbingly extensive and intricate endeavor.
 Some estimate that 5 to 40 million living species, with a combined dry, or water-free, weight of roughly two trillion tons, populate earth’s lands and waters.
 So far, the scientists have managed to classify and name some 1.6 million species, including approximately 300,000 plants, more than a million animals (mostly insects) and several hundred thousand other species.
 They still have somewhere between three or four million to up to 38 or 39 million species to classify and name.

 Meanwhile, the scientists have found their work convoluted and disrupted by the accelerating rate of extinction the disappearance of both known and unknown species which is a direct result of humankind’s relentless destruction of habitat.
 In our Southwestern deserts, for instance, the scientists are finding a growing number of species imperiled as a direct result of overgrazing of grasslands, expansion of agriculture, the growth of urban communities, and wastage of water.
 Worldwide, most scientists believe, man has triggered the most rapid mass extinction of species in earth’s 4.5 billion year history, according to a news release issued by the American Museum of Natural History in April of 1998.